 The salad usually consists of tomatoes, chopped onions, and lettuce.
 The tzatziki sauce is made of cucumbers, garlic, salt, olive oil, and some herbs.

 By Džangir Kolar at Dr Jam Travels

-After a meal in Greece, Greeks often serve loukamades or “greek doughnuts.”
-They make a wonderful after dinner sweet treat and they’re simple to make.
+After a meal in Greece, Greeks often serve loukoumades or “greek doughnuts.”
+They make a wonderful after-dinner sweet treat and they’re simple to make.

-New variations have been created where you can choose from a host of sweet toppings such as nutella!
+New variations have been created and if you have a sweet tooth, you can choose from a host of sweet toppings such as chocolate Nutella!

 These are traditionally vegetarian/vegan dishes made of vine leaves that are wrapped into small rolls and stuffed with rice, onion, fresh herbs, and pine nuts.
 Vine leaves are rich in fiber, vitamin A, Vitamin K, low in calories, and are rich in antioxidants.

 The leaves are first processed in boiling water until they are tender enough to roll.